rikosintie/Discovery/usage.md

 On macOS/Linux

-From the terminal that you will run the script in `export cyberARK=Password`.
+From the terminal that you will run the script in `export cyberARK=<Password>`, for example `export cyberARK=Sup3rs3cr3t`.
 You have to do the export in the terminal that the script will be run in.
 If you are using vscode and debugging in vscode, that means the vscode terminal.

 ### Being prompted for the password